How to Move the Taskbar in Windows 11

 - Choose your background color.

-- Alternatively, to create your shade of color, go to “Custom colors” and click the “View colors” button.
+- Alternatively, to create your shade of color, select “Custom colors” and click the “View colors” button.

 - Create a custom color, then hit “Done.”
 The solid color you choose will display.